 The Theatre Acting Program is designed to train actors in a wide range of skills, techniques and experiences that provide a broad overview of theatrical performance, practice, history and literature.
 The overall arc of the program is to begin by establishing a foundation in the first year, moving into progressively more challenging work in years two and three, and finally exploring each student's unique artistic voice in the final year.
-As this is a new program, it is understood that this arc and the specific courses listed below may change as the school, the program and the students develop.
-However, the end goal remains to provide a high level of instruction and experiences that prepare students for further study at the college level or entrance into the profession.
+The end goal is to provide a high level of instruction and experiences that prepare students for further study at the college level or entrance into the profession.

 1st Year - Foundations

 Using improvisation as a basis for the fall semester, students will explore a connection to the self and their ensemble.
 They will begin with exercises and techniques developed by Viola Spolin to explore and heighten their connection to sensory life, environment and relationship in order to develop their creativity, imagination and understanding of human behavior.
 They also will develop skills related to scenic objectives, listening, impulse,

 problem solving, physical and verbal communication and given circumstances.
 Building on the work of the fall, students will begin to work with text using Story Theatre and Documentary Theatre works in the spring semester.
 They will be expected to take all the skills they have developed in the first half of the year and to apply them to the text.

 Movement IA and IB (2 semesters)

 Movement in year one will focus on the fundamentals of body awareness and control, sense, and awareness through movement.
 The fall semester uses yoga as a means to discover body mechanics, physical alignment, connection to breath, and self-awareness.
 The spring semester will explore full body awareness, connection to imagination and impulse, and greater physical control through yoga and/or other techniques with an emphasis on the ability to sense and establishing awareness and focus through movement.